 - Click the OK button.

-- Make sure that Windows Search is enabled.
-Press the Windows key + R keyboard shortcut to open Run.
+- Press the Windows key + R keyboard shortcut to open Run.

-- Double-click Windows Search to open the window in the snapshot directly below.
+- Double-click Windows Search to open the window below.

 - Select the Automatic option on the Startup Type drop-down menu.